 The positioning of a UE can be performed via either 3GPP access network or non-3GPP access network.

-For a MT-LR Location Service request, in order to select the positioning access type, the GMLC uses information retrieved from the UDM, e.g. access type, its serving AMF identity(ies), and UE connectivity state of this access, if available, and locally configured operator policy as follows:
+For a MT-LR Location Service request, in order to select the positioning access type, the GMLC uses information retrieved from the UDM and optionally serving AMFs, e.g. access type, its serving AMF identity(ies), and UE connectivity state of this access, if available, and locally configured operator policy as follows:

 - If only one AMF identity is provided by the UDM, the GMLC selects this AMF for UE positioning.

-- When the UE is concurrently served by multiple PLMNs respectively for 3GPP access and non-3GPP access, multiple AMF identities with corresponding access types may be provided by the UDM, and the GMLC selects one access type and its associated AMF, which may be based on access type and its AMF, UE connectivity state per access type information, if this is available, PLMN identity, and/or locally configured operator policy.
+- When the UE is concurrently served by multiple PLMNs respectively for 3GPP access and non-3GPP access, multiple AMF identities with corresponding access types may be provided by the UDM, and the GMLC selects one access type and its associated AMF, which may be based on access type and its AMF, UE connectivity state per access type information, if this is retrieved from UDM or AMFs, PLMN identity, and/or locally configured operator policy.
 If the location estimation result provided by this AMF cannot fulfil the QoS requirements, the GMLC may reselect another access type and its associated AMF from the candidate list provided by the UDM to perform positioning.

 When AMF receives a MT-LR Location Service request, the AMF shall provide to the LMF UE connectivity state per access type as well as the QoS requirement that are received from the GMLC.